AyeCode/userswp/readme.txt

 == Changelog ==

 = 1.2.0.10 =
-* Profile tabs privacy for users - ADDED
+* Profile tabs privacy settings for users - ADDED
 * Avatar and banner fields showing blank on admin side edit user profile page - FIXED
 * Hide cover image argument in profile header shortcode not working for bootstrap layout - FIXED
+* Display table for profile image not displaying right on firefox - FIXED

 = 1.2.0.9 =
 * Profile tabs now used #anchor so to take user to the content - ADDED